 Did you know

-- TriviaDirector Yoshimitsu Banno has mentioned that Hedorah's eyes were deliberately made to resemble female genitalia, with Banno joking that the vaginally inspired look made it more unsettling.
+- TriviaDirector Yoshimitsu Banno has mentioned that Hedorah's eyes in the film were deliberately made to resemble female genitalia, with Banno joking that the vaginally inspired look made it more unsettling.
 During Godzilla's battle with Hedorah, strange white orbs are ripped out of Hedorah's dried-out body.
 According to Banno, they are meant to be Hedorah's eyes, which he considered the most important part of a person's body.
-The movie has a running theme of eyes being injured with several of its characters.
-However, the reason they don't resemble Hedorah's actual eyes are due to rushed production and a smaller budget.
-Banno mentioned that not only had Toho given him less than half of the budget of prior Godzilla films, but he was also only given 35 days to shoot the entire picture (both drama and effect scenes).
-Making matters even more challenging for Banno was the fact that he had to make do with a single crew.
+The film has a running theme of eyes being injured with several of its characters.
+However, the reason they do not resemble Hedorah's actual eyes is due to rushed production and a smaller budget.
+Banno mentioned that not only had Toho given him less than half of the budget of the prior Godzilla films, but he was also only given 35 days to shoot the entire film (both the drama scenes and the special effects scenes).
+Making matters even more challenging for Banno was the fact that he had to make do with a single film crew.

 - Quotes